Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Proof of Theorem 3

 When one of the probabilities of $q^i_{m1}, q^i_{m2},..., q^i_{md}$, approaches 1 and others approaches 0, there are $d$ possible selections, and consider all the $m\in\{1,2,...,d\}$ there are $d!$ feasible solutions.
 We now consider the case where $q^i_{kk}$s approach 1 for all $k\in{1,2,...,d}$, and other $q^i_{kj}$s are approaching 0.
 For the $q^i_{kk}$s which approach 1, the upper bounds is valid, and for $q^i_{kj}$s which approach 0, the lower bounds are valid.
 Considering the privacy constraints, we know the upper bound of $q^i_{kk}$ is $\lambda^i_k/e^{-\epsilon}$ and the lower bound of $q^i_{kj}$ is $\lambda^i_k/e^{\epsilon}$.
 As $q^i_{kk}+\sum_{j=1,j\neq{k}}^dq^i_{kj}=1$, for all $j$s $q^i_{kj}$s are approaching boundaries simultaneously, as a result, they may not reach the boundaries at the same time.

 Next, discuss whether lower bounds or upper bounds are reached first.
-When lower bounds are reached, $q^i_{jk}=\frac{\lambda_k}{e^{\epsilon}}$ for all $j,k\in{1,2,3,...,d}, j\neq{k}$.
+When lower bounds are reached, $q^i_{jk}=\frac{\lambda_k}{e^{\epsilon}}$ for all $ j\neq{k}$.
 Thus $q^i_{kk}=1-(1-P^i_k)/e^{\epsilon}$, $\lambda^i_k=P^i_k$.

-We can check whether $q^i_{kk}$s are in the feasible region: \begin{small}
+We can check whether $q^i_{kk}$s are in the feasible region:

-\end{small} So, when $q^i_{kj}$s reach the lower bound, $q^i_{kk}$ is still in the feasible region, it is readily to check that when $q^i_{kk}$ reaches the upper bound, $q^i_{kj}$s do not satisfy the privacy constraints. \end{proof}
+So, when $q^i_{kj}$s reach the lower bound, $q^i_{kk}$ is still in the feasible region.
+It is readily seen that when $q^i_{kk}$ reaches the upper bound, $q^i_{kj}$s do not satisfy the privacy constraints. \end{proof}

-\section{Proof of Lemma 3}
+\section{Proof of Lemma 4}

-\begin{proof} As the MSE is the difference between the variance of the raw data and the variance of the estimator, when $d$ is fixed, the variance of the raw data is fixed, it is equivalent to show when $f\neq{d}$, the variance of the estimator decreases.
+\begin{proof} As the MSE is the difference between the variance of the input data and the variance of the estimator, when $d$ is fixed, the variance of the input data is fixed.
+It is equivalent to show when $f\neq{d}$, the variance of the estimator decreases.

-We know the optimal solution of the parameters of any input $X_i=a_k$ are in the form of: $q^i_{kk}$ is approaching to 1 while other $q^i_{kj}$s are approaching to 0 so that each input value can be inferred by a particular output.
-For example, given $Y_i=a_k$, one can probably infer that $X_i$ is also $a_k$ and the confidence increases with $\epsilon$. \begin{itemize} \item Assume that $f<d$, when the $d$ is fixed, $\text{Var}(X)$ is also fixed. denote $\text{Var}(\hat{X_i})$ as the variance of the estimator with $d=f$ and $\text{Var}(\hat{X'_i})$ as the variance of the estimator with $d>f$.
-Recall that
+We know the optimal solution of the parameters of any input $X_i=a_k$ are in the form of $q^i_{kk}$ is approaching $1$ while other $q^i_{kj}$s are approaching $0$ so that each input value can be inferred by a particular output.
+For example, given $Y_i=a_k$, one can probably infer that $X_i$ is also $a_k$ and the confidence increases with $\epsilon$.